Glenn Magpantay

 Glenn Duque Magpantay (born 1969) is the former executive director of the National Queer Asian Pacific Islander Alliance, an instructor at Brooklyn Law School and Hunter College/CUNY, and a former civil rights attorney in the role of Democracy Program director for the Asian American Legal Defense and Education Fund.
-In 2023, Glenn D Magpantay was appointed as a Commissioner to the United States Commission on Civil Rights by Senate Majority Leader Charles Schumer.
+In 2023, Glenn D. Magpantay was appointed as a Commissioner to the United States Commission on Civil Rights by Senate Majority Leader Charles Schumer.
 He is chair of the LGBT Committee of the Asian American Bar Association of New York, former co-chair of the Gay Asian & Pacific Islander Men of New York, and recognized as an "authority on the federal Voting Rights Act and expert on Asian American political participation, including bilingual ballots, election reform, minority voter discrimination, multilingual exit polling, and census."
 He has served as a commissioner on the New York City Voter Assistance Commission.
 He is also a contributing writer for the Huffington Post.
 The Glenn Magpantay Leadership Award at his undergraduate alma mater, the State University of New York at Stony Brook, is named after him.

-Early life
+Early life and education

 Magpantay was born to Dr. Rudolfo I. Magpantay and Dr. Esmeralda Duque-Magpantay.

-Education

-Magpantay earned his Bachelor's in Sociology & Social Sciences at the State University of New York at Stony Brook.
-He earned his jurisdoctorate at Boston's New England School of Law, graduating cum laude.
+Magpantay earned his bachelor's in Sociology & Social Sciences at the State University of New York at Stony Brook.
+He earned his Juris Doctor from New England School of Law, graduating cum laude.